 “‘How long have we been on this rock?
 Five weeks?
 Two Days?
 Where are we?
 Help me to recollect!’
 Great movie about two people slowly losing their minds,” another one commented, quoting an unforgettable line in the movie.

 One user shared, “Nosferatu.
-Watched it late night as a kid and it terrified me.
-I watch it every so often and it still freaks me out.”
+Watched it late at night as a kid, and it terrified me.
+I watch it every so often, and it still freaks me out.”

 Another agreed, “Indubitably.”